AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

 - Security of Autonomous and Embodied AI Systems
 - Deployment-Aware and Edge AI Security
 - Explainability and Interpretability for Robustness
-- Security and Jailbreaks in Large Language and Vision–Language Models
+- Security, Jailbreaks and Hallucination in Large Language and Vision–Language Models
 - Privacy and Robustness of Multimodal AI Agents

 ---